 Job Title Assistant Branch Manager (Hourly, Non-exempt) Approved 07/26/21 Position Summary The Assistant Branch Manager serves under the Branch Manager and is responsible for assisting with the management of a branch of the Sullivan County Library System in accordance with the policies established by the Board.
 Evening and weekend hours may be required.
-Position Requirements Education: High School diploma, college degree preferred. requirements Experience: Experience performing basic accounting transactions and general office administrative duties; library experience preferred.
+Position Requirements Education: High School diploma, college degree preferred.
+Experience: Experience performing basic accounting transactions and general office administrative duties; library experience preferred.
 Preferred Skills: Be able to articulate the value of library services to the community.
 Be able to assist the Library Director in the suggestion of library policies and programs to the Board of Trustees.
 Have strong knowledge of various Windows operating systems, Microsoft Office products, web-based e-mail, and have the ability to train users at a variety of skill levels.
 Have an understanding and appreciation of technology with an emphasis on troubleshooting and maintenance.
 Physical Abilities: Must hold a valid driver's license.
 Must be able to lift or carry objects weighing 10-40 pounds.
 Reports to: Branch Manager (SUPERVISION & DIRECTION) Indirectly reports to the Library Director and Assistant Director.
 Supervises: Has no direct supervision over library staff.
 Has indirect supervision over library volunteers.
-Working Maintains a positive working relationship with all staff and volunteers.